 Long green onions, which got 17.2% of the votes, came in fourth place.
 Known as Japanese leek, Welsh onion, green onion, scallion, or spring onion in different countries.

 The white part is soft, so slicing it thinly diagonally lets you enjoy its fresh texture and gentle sweetness.
-The green parts are great for slicing thinly and using as toppings.
+The green parts are great for slicing thinly and using them as toppings.
 Since they cook easily, it’s best to add long green onions at the end of the cooking process.

 Potato